 We create programs to strengthen the communities we serve and promote long-term economic growth in Colorado.
-Our new Economic Development Rate will offer a competitive energy pricing plan and powerful incentives to attract and grow large businesses.
+Our new Economic Development Rate offers a competitive energy pricing plan and powerful incentives to attract and grow large businesses.

-Our proposed Economic Development Rate, which mirrors successful programs in other states, will give our region a competitive advantage when bidding for major projects in both good and bad economic times.
+The new rate, which mirrors successful programs in other states, gives our region a competitive advantage when bidding for major projects in both good and bad economic times.
+It was approved June 7, 2021, by the Colorado Public Utilities Commission.

 To qualify, a new or expanding business must: